This is a guest post by Alexandra Baackes.

 PADI or SSI?

-There are over 50 Scuba Diving training systems, but in Koh Tao the choice will almost always come down to two: PADI vs. SSI.
+There are over 50 scuba diving training systems, but in Koh Tao, the choice almost always comes down to two: PADI or SSI.
 Each organization develops their own teaching materials, sets their own standards, and awards their own certifications.
-However, differences are minimal and no matter what certification card you walk away with you will use the same equipment, see the same fish, and be able to dive at any resort.
+But the differences are minimal.
+No matter what certification card you walk away with, you’ll use the same equipment, see the same fish, and be able to dive at the same resorts.
 Certifications are interchangeable and recognized worldwide.
 No matter which organization you choose to certify with, the most important factors in the quality of your course will be your dive school and your dive instructor.
-However, there are minor differences you may want to take into consideration:
+But there are minor differences you’ll want to consider:

 SSI (Scuba Schools International) – This group has over 2,500 authorized dealers around the world.
 For divers on Koh Tao, the benefit of doing an SSI certification comes down to best bang for your baht.
 An SSI course will typically cost you nearly 10% less than a PADI course.
-For those who come to Koh Tao specifically for it’s status as one of the world’s cheapest places to get certified, those extra baht can make a big difference.
+If you’re coming to Koh Tao specifically for its status as one of the world’s cheapest places to get certified, those extra baht can make a big difference.

 The typical diving course is completed in three days.
-There are videos to watch, book chapters to read, tests to take, and of course, dives to do!
-It might sound intimidating, but the course is designed for students as young as twelve.
+There are videos to watch, book chapters to read, tests to take, and, of course, dives to do!
+It might sound intimidating, but the course is designed for students as young as 12.
 The academics shouldn’t intimidate you.

-A rough outline of what your course will look like this:
+Here’s a rough outline of what your course will look like:

 Day 1: Classroom work in the morning learning about basics skills, equipment, and the effects of diving on the body.
 Afternoon is spent in the pool or at shallow dive sites doing skills.

-Day 3: You will go out on a morning boat and complete Open Water Dives 3 and 4.
-In the afternoon the final exam is taken.
+Day 3: You’ll go out on a morning boat and complete Open Water dives 3 and 4.
+In the afternoon, you’ll take the final exam.
 Congratulations!
 You are now an Open Water diver.

-After three days of hard work and fun, you will receive a certification card that allows you to dive anywhere in the world with a buddy, independent of a professional, to a depth of 18 meters.
+After three days of hard work and fun, you’ll receive a certification card that allows you to dive anywhere in the world with a buddy, independent of a professional, to a depth of 18 meters.

 How Much Will It Cost?

-A PADI course will typically run you 9,800 baht including 3 night’s accommodation, though at smaller schools you can often negotiate down to 9,000 baht.
+A PADI course will typically run you 9,800 baht including three nights’ accommodation, though at smaller schools you can often negotiate down to 9,000 baht.
 An SSI course will not go above 9,000 baht with accommodation.
-If you are arranging your own accommodation, you can wrangle a PADI course for 8,500 or an SSI for 7,500.
+If you’re arranging your own accommodation, you can wrangle a PADI course for 8,500 or an SSI for 7,500.

-Many schools will have a videographer come along on dives 3 and 4 and make a 10-20 minute music-video style film of your day.
-At night ,the class will gather to watch it and depending on how many copies are sold you can take one home for anywhere from 1,500-2,500 baht.
+Many schools will have a videographer come along on dives 3 and 4 and make a 10–20 minute music-video style film of your day.
+At night, the class will gather to watch it.
+Depending on how many copies are sold, you can take one home for anywhere from 1,500 to 2,500 baht.
 If you’d rather be behind the lens, most dive shops rent underwater still cameras for around 1,500 baht.

-For divers who have already completed their Open Water course, fun dives cost around 700-1,000 baht each, depending on how many dives you will do and if you have your own equipment.
-Those on time and money constraints will want to make it a priority to visit at least one of Koh Tao’s premier dive sites.
+For divers who have already completed their Open Water course, fun dives cost around 700–1,000 baht each, depending on how many dives you’ll do and if you have your own equipment.
+Those with time and money constraints will want to make it a priority to visit at least one of Koh Tao’s premier dive sites.

-Koh Tao ain’t called a mecca for diving for nothing: there are nearly 50 dive schools on this 13 square mile rock!
+Koh Tao ain’t called a mecca for diving for nothing: there are nearly 50 dive schools on this 13-square-mile rock!
 This decision is the biggest when it comes to determining the quality of your diving course.
-For the most part they can be broken down into a few categories:
+For the most part, the schools fall into a few categories: